Klaudioz/hexo-blog/source/_posts/Container-Security-Fundamentals-Summary.md

     - Bugs and vulnerabilities are fixed all the time, also Kubernetes provides a secure incremental way to update the nodes of the cluster one by one.
   - #2 - Isolate your cluster from the Internet:
     - Your nodes should not be on the internet with a publicly addressable IP.
 Use a _LoadBalancer_ for that.
-  - #3 - For your secrets use secrets
+  - #3 - For your secrets use secrets:
     - Great for access keys, passwords, tokens, etc. Stored in memory, never saved to a node.
     - The security of Secrets comes from _RBAC_ and using many namespaces as security boundaries.
   - #4 Don’t use basic auth: